Typhoon: Intensity classifications

 A tropical depression is the lowest category that the Japan Meteorological Agency uses and is the term used for a tropical system that has wind speeds not exceeding 33 kn.
 A tropical depression is upgraded to a tropical storm should its sustained wind speeds exceed 34 kn.
 Tropical storms also receive official names from RSMC Tokyo.
 Should the storm intensify further and reach sustained wind speeds of 48 kn then it will be classified as a severe tropical storm.
 Once the system's maximum sustained winds reach wind speeds of 64 kn, the JMA will designate the tropical cyclone as a typhoon—the highest category on its scale.

 Since 2009 the Hong Kong Observatory has divided typhoons into three different classifications: typhoon, severe typhoon and super typhoon.
 A typhoon has wind speed of 64–79 kn, a severe typhoon has winds of at least 80 kn, and a super typhoon has winds of at least 100 kn.
-The United States' Joint Typhoon Warning Center (JTWC) unofficially classifies typhoons with wind speeds of at least 130 kn—the equivalent of a strong Category 4 storm in the Saffir-Simpson scale—as super typhoons.
+The United States' Joint Typhoon Warning Center (JTWC) classifies typhoons with wind speeds of at least 130 kn—the equivalent of a strong Category 4 storm in the Saffir-Simpson scale—as super typhoons.
 However, the maximum sustained wind speed measurements that the JTWC uses are based on a 1-minute averaging period, akin to the U.S.'s National Hurricane Center and Central Pacific Hurricane Center.
 As a result, the JTWC's wind reports are higher than JMA's measurements, as the latter is based on a 10-minute averaging interval.